egauci/react-webpack-starter/README.md

 About
 -----

 Many things I work on need viewport information, so that's included.
+The viewport monitor updates the redux store with window size and scroll position.

 For a simple async example, I included a random number fact component that uses this API: https://market.mashape.com/divad12/numbers-1#get-random-fact